 Greek Yogurt Raspberry Muffins

-Greek Yogurt Raspberry Muffins - EASY, soft, fluffy muffins bursting with fresh raspberries!!
-So moist thanks to Greek yogurt in the batter!
-Not overly sweet and perfect with a cup of coffee or tea!!
+๐Ÿ˜๐Ÿ™Œ Greek Yogurt Raspberry Muffins are EASY, soft, fluffy, and bursting with fresh raspberries!
+The batter is incredibly moist, thanks to the Greek yogurt in the batter, and the flavor isn’t overly sweet.
+The muffins are perfect with a cup of coffee or tea!

-Because raspberries are naturally more tart (generally) than blueberries, and the particular raspberries I used were on the more tart side as raspberries go, these muffins had a distinct tartness.
+Because raspberries are naturally more tart (generally) and the particular raspberries I used were on the more tart side as raspberries go, these muffins had a distinct tartness without any lemon zest or lemon juice found in many recipes.

 To make this healthier raspberry muffin recipe, you’ll need: